-Freetown is a city that is beginning to develop and, consequently, to have some coworking spaces where you can obtain already established offices with everything you need.
-The spaces are basic and I suggest you to check them before deciding to work there or from your own home.
+Freetown is a city that is beginning to develop and, consequently, has some coworking spaces where you can obtain already-established offices with everything you need.
+The spaces are basic and I suggest you check them before deciding to work there or from your own home.

 Innovation Axis is a daughter company of Innovation SL Ltd. It is Sierra Leone’s first fully functioning incubator and accelerator.
-They coach entrepreneurs in developing and delivering their value proposition, and source founds to invest in a selected few.
-Innovation Axis also count with a co-working space.
+They coach entrepreneurs in developing and delivering their value proposition, and source funds to invest in a selected few.
+Innovation Axis also comes with a co-working space.
 It offers a common area in a dynamic and vibrant environment.
 They are located in Kingtom: a business district with several warehouses.
 It hosts the Sierra Leone Police Barracks, housing estates belonging to the Freetown Cold Storage Company (with mostly expatriate occupancy), two of Freetown’s top secondary schools (Prince of Wales and St Edwards) and one college.
 Kingtom is also home to the Bank of Sierra Leone Complex, a well-known centre for workshops, conferences and conventions.
-The entire building and compound has 24 hours security and parking space.
+The entire building and compound has 24-hour security and parking space.
 The volume of traffic is low compared to other parts of the city making driving here an easy task.
-They are focus in tech, fashion, social and circular economy enterprises.
+They are focused on tech, fashion, social and circular economy enterprises.

 Sensi Tech Hub

-The second more suitable places for working are the coffee shops of four and five start hostels in town.
-For example, Radisson Blu Mammy Yoko Hotel has its own cafe with wifi and a wide variety of coffees; from latte to espresso to americano to cappuccino.
-Here you can work in a pleasant ambient surrounded by tropical plants and Sierra Leonean art.
-You can also do a day tour around the best hotels in town as they are business oriented and most of them has their own coffee and working spaces.
+The second more suitable places for working are the coffee shops of four- and five-star hostels in town.
+For example, Radisson Blu Mammy Yoko Hotel has its own cafe with wifi and a wide variety of coffees; from latte to espresso to Americano to cappuccino.
+Here you can work in a pleasant ambiance surrounded by tropical plants and Sierra Leonean art.
+You can also do a day tour around the best hotels in town as they are business oriented and most of them have their own coffee and working spaces.

 Best Places to Live in Freetown

-The best districts to live are sometimes outside but close to the city.
-In Freetown there are few houses and apartments that meet Western standards so I advise looking for an area with private security and a house with the comforts you need plus an electric generator to avoid power outages.
-Recommended districts are Wilkinson road, Hill Station, Barbadorie, Juba, Lumley, and Aberdeen.
+The best districts to live in are sometimes outside but close to the city.
+In Freetown, there are few houses and apartments that meet Western standards so I advise looking for an area with private security and a house with the comforts you need plus an electric generator to avoid power outages.
+Recommended districts are Wilkinson Road, Hill Station, Barbadorie, Juba, Lumley, and Aberdeen.

 Tower Hill is an affluent government and residential neighborhood in central Freetown, Sierra Leone.
 Tower Hill is located within the central business district in downtown Freetown.
 Tower Hill is the seat of the government of Sierra Leone, as it is home to the State House (the office and residence of the Sierra Leone president).
 Tower Hill is also home to the Sierra Leone House of Parliament, the Ministry of Defense and National Security (Sierra Leone), the Bank of Sierra Leone, the Sierra Leone National Electoral Commission (NEC), and many other government buildings.

 Wilkinson Road is the main business district of the city.
-It has a length of 4,37 kilometers full with shops and businesses.
+It has a length of 4,37 kilometers and is full of shops and businesses.
 Here you will be close to all the movement of Freetown.

 Aberdeen is a coastal neighborhood in Sierra Leone’s capital.
-It is home to numerous up-scale restaurants, hotels, Lumley beach and other tourist facilities.
-It is also the quietest district of Freetown with close, beautiful and vibrant beaches like Lumley Beach, nice restaurant choices, full range of local shops and international supermarkets.
+It is home to numerous upscale restaurants, hotels, Lumley Beach and other tourist facilities.
+It is also the quietest district of Freetown with close, beautiful and vibrant beaches like Lumley Beach, nice restaurant choices, a full range of local shops and international supermarkets.
 This area can lay claim to the best and choicest spots for leisure and residential needs.